-GeneratePress is one of the most popular themes out there; its rating in the WordPress repository is one of the highest, with 848 out of 858 reviews giving it a 5-star rating and it has 200,000+ active installs (as of this writing).
+GeneratePress is one of the most popular themes out there.
+Its rating in the WordPress repository is one of the highest, with 1352 reviews giving it a 5-star rating and it has 500,000+ active installs (at the time of writing).

-Clearly, this theme has a card up its sleeve.
-But what is?
+Clearly, this theme has a lot to offer!

-In this article, we’re going to dig deeply to try and workout the secret sauce so that we can ultimately decide whether GeneratePress premium is worth the money or not.
+In this article, we’re going to dig deep to try and work out the secret sauce so that we can ultimately decide whether GeneratePress premium is worth the money or not.

-In reality, even if there are 200,000+ active installs, the question really should be: it is right for your business?
+In reality, even if there are 4,677,100+ downloads, the question really should be: it is right for your business?
 As users of this theme ourselves, we give you an honest, unbiased, and truthful GeneratePress review so you can make an informed decision yourself.

 Let's dig right in.